labelle/evolution-patterns/README.md

 # Extras
-This branch should be used to propose extra features.
+This branch should be used to propose extra features.<br>
+Openstreetmap requires an https connection to display properly.<br>
+Timemapper requires an https connection to display properly.<br>
+Otherwise both Openstreetmap and Timemapper (should) work.